 Course Typically Offered: Spring

-This honors course offers highly motivated students an enriched exploration of the impact of identity on film as an art form and cultural artifact by confronting ideologies of race, class, gender, and sexual orientation as they are reflected in cinematic representation.
-American film is used as the primary lens through which to view how social, political, and cultural values have been formulated over the last century.
+This honors course offers students an enriched exploration of the impact of identity on film as an art form and cultural artifact by confronting ideologies of race, class, gender, and sexual orientation as they are reflected in cinematic representation.
+The course uses American film as the primary lens through which to view how social, political, and cultural values have been formulated over the last century.
 Students analyze major films, figures, character types, and narrative strategies to evaluate the relationship between film and identity.
 UC CREDIT LIMITATION: Credit for FILM 211 or FILM 211H.

 FILM 212: Women and Film: Representation and Impact